Burial Ground Rules and Regulations

 Martley Parish Council has drawn up these regulations to ensure that the burial ground remains a peaceful and attractive area and demonstrates respect to all who are buried therein.

-All interment bookings and general enquiries should be directed to your funeral director.
+All interment bookings should be directed to your Funeral Director.
+For general enquiries please contact email@example.com

 The burial ground is a place of peace and quiet reflection.
 It is also a workplace.
 Visitors to the site are welcome, but please respect the special nature of the site, the needs of other users and safety factors.
 No games, sports or riding of bicycles are permitted in the burial ground.
 No consumption of alcohol or drugs may take place within the burial ground and anybody under the effects of such substances will not be admitted.

-The scale of fees will be published annually for residents of Martley.
+The scale of fees will be reviewed annually and made available to residents.
 A resident is defined as somebody who, immediately prior to their death, was a resident of the defined Parish, or who lived within the Parish and has an ongoing connection with the Parish.

 The Parish Council reserves the right to amend these regulations and to deal with any circumstances or contingency not provided for in these regulations.